devnax/xansql/note.md

--> client side execute with type
+-> need to check file upload from client side
--> rename Schema to Model
--> middleware for client execute